Robert Luongo, 2014 Olympics, www.sports.yahoo.com

 To make a shining diamond from a lump of coal.

-Six years of constant training, then silver for my pains,
+Six years of constant training, then silver for my

 And medal after medal adding to my gains.